 5. The Boston Strangler

-For almost two years, the older women of Boston, Massachusetts feared nightfall and the monster who strangled women with their pantyhose would take another victim.
-Not having any stockings didn't deter him; if he had his sites on you, a belt or rope would suffice just as well.
+For almost two years, the older women of Boston, Massachusetts feared nightfall: that the monster who strangled women with their pantyhose would take another victim.
+Not having any stockings didn't deter him; if he had his sites on you, a belt or rope would suffice ju.

 6. The Riverman

-For more than a decade, the police in Seattle and Tacoma, Washington, were desperate to find the serial killer lurking among the cities' prostitutes.
-Before they identified their killer as truck driver Gary Ridgeway, The Green River Killer (as he'd been dubbed by the media) would claim more than 70 victims; young women who daughters, mothers, girlfriends, sisters whose sad lives were ended while just trying to eek out an existence.
-A long story case has been condensed in to a 90 minute movie based on the case in The Riverman.
+For more than a decade, the police in Seattle and Tacoma, Washington, were desperate to find the serial killer preying on the cities' prostitutes.
+Before they identified their killer as truck driver Gary Ridgeway, The Green River Killer (as he'd been dubbed by the media) had claimed more than 70 victims; young women— daughters, mothers, girlfriends, sisters whose sad lives were ended while just trying to eke out an existence.
+A long story case has been condensed to a 90-minute movie based on the case in The Riverman.

 It's difficult to find anyone in a first world country who hasn't heard of the infamous American serial killer Ted Bundy.
 For years, Ted Bundy lured women to his beige Volkswagon Beetle where he would kidnap them, brutally assault them, and strangle them before hiding their bodies so he could return to admire his handy work later.